marianciorasteanu/marianciorasteanu/README.md

-- 👋 Hi, I’m @marianciorasteanu;
+- 👋 Hi, I’m @valentinSoare;
-- 👀 I’m interested in Cloud Infrastructure and Cloud Deployment along with Bash and Python scripting;
+- 👀 I’m interested in OOP, Deesign Patterns, Java and Spring Boot.
-- 🌱 I’m currently writing code in Bash and Python;
+- 🌱 I’m currently writing code in Java and Python;
-- 📫 How to reach me - > mciorasteanu@yahoo.com;
+- 📫 How to reach me - > soarevalentinn@gmail.com;